000xzhou/fitness_logging/README.md

 8. Workout History:
    - [ ] Access a complete history of logged workouts.

+## Thoughts

+For the dashboard:
+I really don't want to use js so I try to use flask only.
+Then I though, why not just return the HTML block I wanted with the classes and everything already included.
+Then I can just use the div_id.textcontent = the return html I got from the server.
+Without having to create a bunch of elements and stuff.

 ## add-ons for flask that I might or might not use

 ### WTForms-Alchemy